Skip to main content

 Horizontal cracks in basement walls are the most structurally serious crack type a homeowner can encounter.
 A horizontal crack running across a basement wall indicates that lateral earth pressure from soil outside the wall has exceeded the wall's tensile capacity.
 The wall is being pushed inward.
 Unlike vertical or stair-step cracks, which may stabilize on their own, horizontal cracks represent an ongoing force that acts on the wall every time the soil becomes saturated, every time it freezes, and every time heavy equipment or vehicle traffic loads the ground above.

-Any horizontal crack in a basement wall requires professional evaluation regardless of width.
 A hairline horizontal crack still confirms that the wall's structural capacity has been reached at that point.
 The crack will not heal, the soil pressure will not decrease, and each subsequent loading cycle pushes the wall slightly further inward.
 Early evaluation and stabilization prevent a problem that might be addressed with carbon fiber reinforcement or wall anchors from progressing to the point where full wall replacement becomes the only option.

 What Does a Horizontal Crack Look Like in a Basement?